zafarsalman/zafarsalman.github.io/README.md

 	- [Budget Sales Analysis ](https://github.com/zafarsalman/zafarsalman.github.io/blob/main/Budget%20Sales%20Analysis/Sales%20and%20Budget%20Analysis.pdf): Developing report and dashboard to demonstrate the variance betwen expected sales (Budget) and actual sales of a bicycle manufacturer in US for the FY 2014-18.

-	- [Retail Analysis ](https://github.com/zafarsalman/zafarsalman.github.io/blob/main/Retail%20Analysis/Retail%20Analysis.pdf): Developing report and dashboard to track the performance of RETAIL PROJECT DESCRIPTION HERE.
+	- [Retail Analysis ](https://github.com/zafarsalman/zafarsalman.github.io/blob/main/Retail%20Analysis/Retail%20Analysis.pdf): Developing report and dashboard to track the performance of two Austrailian super store chains while highlighting the performance of managers running the chains.
+The dashboard also explains the categories of most goods sold along their respective regions for the year 2016-18.

 	- [School Data Analysis ](https://github.com/zafarsalman/zafarsalman.github.io/blob/main/School%20Data%20Analysis/School%20Data%20Analysis.pdf): Developing report and dashboard to track the performance of super store in each state of U.S over the period of last 04 years.